mdonertas/TK_ImmuneAging_MultiOmics/README.md

 ## Plasma proteomics data description

 We detected 474 proteins across 10 samples in plasma proteomics.
 One old sample (old sample 3) was an outlier (`./results/plasmaProteomics/allsamples/pca.pdf`).
 PC2 (27%) is mainly driven by this outlier.
-This PC shows enrichment for proteins involved in response to toxic substance, DNA confirmation change, regulation of catalytic activity and many other categories (based on human GO annotations in `org.Hs.eg.db` package and Human - N. furzeri orthology mapping explained under `Helper functions/data -> Gene ID & Orthology mapping`.
-We used gene set enrichment analysis implemented with `gseGO` function in `clusterProfiler` package in R).
+This PC shows enrichment for proteins involved in response to toxic substance, DNA confirmation change, regulation of catalytic activity and many other categories (we calculated enrichment based on GSEA procedure explained below).
 Since we do not have any technical explanations why this sample may be an outlier, it can represent biological variability thus to be more conservative we did not exclude this sample.
 However, we found comparable results in the downstream after exclusion of this sample.

 ## Kidney Marrow proteomics data description